microsoft/azure-pipelines-language-server/README.md

 2. * [azure-pipelines-language-server](https://github.com/Microsoft/azure-pipelines-language-server/tree/master/language-server) - language server implementation that dependes on azure-pipelines-language-service

 In order to tighten the dev loop you can utilize `npm link` that will sync changes to service package without re-installing.

- 1. First install dependencies for both service and server:
+1. First, install dependencies in the language service and start watching for changes:
     * `cd language-service`
     * `npm install`
-    * `npm run build`
+    * `npm run watch`
+2. Next, link the language service to the language server and start watching for changes:
     * `cd ../language-server`
     * `npm install`
-    * `npm run build`
-2. Link languageservice/out/src to the global folder and connect it to the language-server's node_modules
-    * `cd ../language-service/out/src`
-    * `npm link`
+    * `npm link ../azure-pipelines-language-service`
-    * `npm ls -g` - to check it is added
-    * `cd ../language-server`
-    * `npm link azure-pipelines-language-service`
+    * `npm run watch`
-3. Now you can make changes to the service compile and your changes will be awailable in the server
+3. Now, any changes you make in the service will automatically be reflected in the server
-    * Run `npm run watch` to auto detect changes and compile

 ### Connecting to the language server via stdio
 There's an option to connect to the language server via [stdio](https://github.com/redhat-developer/yaml-language-server/blob/681985b5a059c2cb55c8171235b07e1651b6c546/src/server.ts#L46-L51) to help with intergrating the language server into different clients.